 version setting in your

-config/sphinx.yml file.
-If nothing is specified you'll see this warning (but everything will work fine), and it'll default to 2.0.4:
+If you do not specify a version you'll see this warning (but everything will work fine), and it'll default to 2.0.4:

 Sphinx cannot be found on your system.
 You may need to configure the following settings in your config/sphinx.yml file: * bin_path * searchd_binary_name * indexer_binary_name For more information, read the documentation: http://pat.github.com/ts/en/advanced_config.html